-- Visualized Port Status section with clickable port icons that provide information of that port and an ON/OFF switch button to enable/disable the port (see Port Status). - Visualized Cloud Control Status section that displays the NCC connection status using three connection-stage circles. - Clickable hardware status monitoring sections that directly link to the MONITOR > System Information screen. - Editable Quick Link section which provides shortcuts to configuration screens that you might frequently use (See Quick Links to Use). - A Search tool on the upper right of the screen that you can use to search for the configuration screens you want to access (see Web Configurator Layout).
+- Visualized Port Status section with clickable port icons that provide information of that port, an ON/ OFF switch button to enable/disable the port, and a Power Cycle button to turn the power off to the PoE port and then back on again (see Port Status). - Visualized Cloud Control Status section that displays the NCC connection status using three connection-stage circles. - Clickable hardware status monitoring sections that directly link to the MONITOR > System Information screen. - Editable Quick Link section which provides shortcuts to configuration screens that you might frequently use (See Quick Links to Use). - A Search tool on the upper right of the screen that you can use to search for the configuration screens you want to access (see Web Configurator Layout).